About 1,500 Mormons resign from church in protest of same-sex policy

 “The people in the Mormon Church are finding that this is not a Christ-centered policy,” Swallow added.
 “This is a policy that is about the people at the top, and their views and prejudices, and they are not thinking through what this will do long-term to families.”

-A Church spokesman said: ”We don’t want to see anyone leave the Church, especially people who have been struggling with any aspect of their life.

-“It’s extremely important that our members read what leaders have said, and do not rely on other sources or interpretations or what people think they have said,” Eric Hawkins said in a statement.

-The Church has more than 15 million adherents and 85,000 missionaries globally.
+The Church has more than 15 million adherents and 85,000 missionaries around the world.

-The new church policy bars children of gay married couples from being baptized in the faith until they turn 18, leave their parents’ home and disavow same-sex marriage or cohabitation.
+The new church policy follows a landmark U.S. Supreme Court ruling in June that legalized same-sex marriage.
+The policy bars children of gay married couples from being baptized in the faith until they turn 18, leave their parents’ home and disavow same-sex marriage or cohabitation.

-Church leaders elaborated on Friday, saying the withholding of baptism would apply only to children whose primary residence was with a same-sex couple.
+Church leaders elaborated on the policy on Friday, saying the withholding of baptism would apply only to children whose primary residence was with a same-sex couple.

-The provisions do not curtail the membership activities of children who have already been baptized.
+The provisions do not curtail the membership activities of children who have already been baptized, the leaders said.

 The Church said this year it would support laws protecting gays and lesbians from discrimination in housing and employment.
-But Mormon leaders have said sex should only happen between a married couple, and they cannot sanction same-sex marriage.

-Reporting by Jon Herskovitz in Austin, Texas, and Peg McEntee in Salt Lake City; Editing by Peter Cooney and Christian Plumb
+But Mormon leaders have said sex should only happen between a married couple, and that they cannot sanction same-sex marriage.
+(Reporting by Jon Herskovitz in Austin, Texas, and Peg McEntee in Salt Lake City; Editing by Peter Cooney)